 A Luxury Setting.
 A relaxing, comfortable environment will allow you to focus on the hard work of recovery so you can reflect, heal and treat yourself right.

 Family Counseling.
-Addiction can break up families, and often there are relationships that need healing as a person facing addiction recovers.
-Find out how the rehab center works to mend important relationships—what family counseling programs are offered, and what support does the rehab center offer to families who are supporting their loved ones in recovery?
+Addiction can break up families, and often some relationships need healing as a person facing addiction recovers.
+Find out how the rehab center works to mend important relationships—what family counseling programs are offered, and what support does the rehab center offer to families supporting their loved ones in recovery?

 Addiction Is A Brain Disease

 It’s not about just saying no. And even a person with incredible willpower can be overtaken by addiction because it is a brain disease.
 Addiction to substances like drugs and alcohol changes the way the brain functions—it alters how the brain receives signals, and addiction ultimately changes the brain and trains it to crave and seek out the drug of choice.
 Now that we know the science behind addiction, we can take a layered approach to recovery that involves psychotherapy, medications, and mindfulness.

 There is no easy road to recovery, but success is within reach for people suffering from addiction who seek help.
 Recovery is possible.
 Living well is achievable.
 Enjoying life without drugs and alcohol can be a reality with the right supports.

 Let’s Talk.
 How can we help you?
 What questions about how do drugs affect the brain can we answer?
 We’re here 24/7—a real person will answer the phone, and your call is always confidential.
 It never hurts to ask: What’s the next step?